tbhb/typing-graph/docs/explanation/type-aliases.md

 ```

 If you use `inspect_type()` on an alias value, it sees through the alias to the underlying type.

+!!! note "Design trade-off: two inspection functions"

+    You might wonder why typing-graph has separate `inspect_type()` and `inspect_type_alias()` functions rather than one function that detects aliases automatically.

+    The reason is that traditional aliases are indistinguishable from their underlying types at runtime.
+When you pass `UserId` (a traditional alias for `int`) to a function, Python passes `int`.
+There's no way to tell it came from an alias.
+The `name` parameter in `inspect_type_alias()` lets you recover this information.

+    PEP 695 aliases are different: they're distinct objects that carry their names.
+Future versions of typing-graph may unify the inspection functions for PEP 695 aliases while keeping the current behavior for traditional aliases.

 ## Scoped type parameters